-I use two porcelain type clays, one for the cooler part of the kiln and the other for the hotter part.
+My pots feature two porcelain clays, one for the cooler part of the kiln and the other for the hotter part.
 PORCELAIN is the purest and whitest of the high temperature clays.
 It is both the most sensuous to work with on the wheel because of its silky smoothness, and the most demanding: every action needs to be just so or it will flop.

 Fired to near its vitrification point, it is the strongest of the clays and promotes also the brightest and deepest glaze colour.
-In the case of high temperature WOOD FIRING, ash and flame markings are at once dramatic and subtle.
-I have developed my own porcelain clay body, and this , with the excellent Southern Ice porcelain, are the basis for recent work.
+In the case of high temperature WOOD FIRING, ash and flame markings may be at once dramatic, and subtle.
+I have developed my own porcelain clay body, and this , with the excellent Southern Ice porcelain, have been the basis for the most recent work.

 2. Making the pots

-Pots are hand thrown on a potters wheel.
-I throw to as near the finished shape as I am able.
-When half dry, pots are returned to the wheel for “turning” the final shape.
+Pots have been hand thrown on a potters wheel, to as near the finished shape as possible.
+When half dry, pots were returned to the wheel for “turning” the final shape.
 That is, shaving back the surface with a sharp tool to more precisely define the shape wanted.
-Each piece is judged by eye and is a unique combination of curves that converge and diverge, of light and shadow.
+Each piece was judged by eye and is a unique combination of curves that converge and diverge, of light and shadow.

-In a time consuming process, the MARBLED pots are carefully turned again to bring out their inherent patterns that would otherwise be clouded.
-They are also polished after glazing.
+In a time consuming process, the MARBLED pots were carefully turned again to bring out their inherent patterns that would otherwise be clouded.

 5. Packing the kiln